Arsenal F.C. Under-21s and Academy: 1999–present

-Academy (previously Youth) history
+Academy (previously Youth)

 Arsenal Youth (1954–1998)

 Arsenal have occasionally operated a youth team as far back as 1893–94, and there had been an established third team known as Arsenal 'A' for young players from 1929 to 1969.

 The club have played in the FA Youth Cup since the 1954–55 season and then entered into the South East Counties Youth Football League simultaneously.
 The following season the league competition was renamed as the South East Counties League.
 Arsenal also featured from 1955 into another tournament known as the South East Counties League Cup wherein they stayed within while excluding the 1968 and 1969 seasons to the 1997–98 English footballing season.
 Arsenal's Academy altogether was victorious in the Counties League in 1956, 1965, 1972 and 1991.
 Arsenal's youths also played in the London Minor FA Challenge Cup from 1955 to 1956.
 In 1960 they rejoined the competition where they stayed until 1967 and was also successful in the Southern Junior Floodlit Cup which they won in 1956, 1972, 1975 and 1999.

 Arsenal thus became, of youth teams in the country, the winners of seven South East Counties League titles and six South East Counties League Cups of which included three "doubles".